The Government has sold its final stake in the Royal Mail for just over £591 million

-However, the Communication Workers Union described the move as a "disgrace".
+The Communication Workers Union has described the latest sale as a "disgrace".

 General secretary Dave Ward said: "This fire sale nails the lie that the Tories stand up for the interests of ordinary people.
 By their actions today they have made it abundantly clear that they are only interested in privatisation dogma and making the rich richer - even when their actions place public services at risk.